 At Kingwell Immigration Law, our Mississauga-based immigration lawyers provide the strategic guidance and legal support you need to strengthen your application and protect your right to remain in Canada.

 Need help applying for PR or maintaining your status?
-Contact our Mississauga immigration lawyers today for a consultation.
+Contact our immigration lawyer in Mississauga today for a consultation.

 A single documentation error, missed deadline, or incomplete explanation can result in processing delays stretching months or years.
 Application refusals can leave you without status, facing removal proceedings, or forced to restart the entire process.